Digital Health Collaborative Research Centre

 “When combined with in-kind funding from government and industry partners, the Digital Health CRC is well-placed to meet its objectives over the the next seven years.”

-The University’s participation will be directed by Professor Sullivan and led by Professor Grace.
+The University’s participation will be led by Professor Grace.

 For more information visit the Digital Health CRC website.